Does apple cider vinegar break a fast?

 What is apple cider vinegar?

-Apple cider vinegar (ACV) is a potent vinegar made by fermenting apple cider (and oftentimes apple scraps).
+Apple cider vinegar (ACV) is a potent vinegar made by fermenting apple cider (and oftentimes apple scraps) it's also high in acetic acid.
 You can drink it, cook with it, use it in salad dressings, and even use it topically.

 During the fermentation process, bacteria in the apple cider break down carbs, sugar, and alcohol and produce acetic acid as a byproduct.
 Most apple cider vinegar health benefits are because of this powerful acid, and it’s also responsible for its sour, pungent flavor.